-1. Notwithstanding the provisions of Article 15, a professor or teacher who is invited to visit one of the Contracting States for a period not exceeding in the aggregate two years from the date of first arrival in that Contracting State, solely for the purpose of teaching or carrying out research at a university, college, school or other educational institution in that Contracting State and who is, or immediately before such visit was, a resident of the other Contracting State shall, in respect of remuneration for such teaching or research, be exempt from tax in the first-mentioned Contracting State, provided that such remuneration is derived by that professor or teacher from outside that Contracting State.

-2. The provisions of this Article shall not apply to income from research if such research is undertaken not in the public interest but wholly or mainly for the private benefit of a specific person or persons.
+- 1. An individual who visits a Contracting State for a period not exceeding two years for the sole purpose of teaching or carrying out research at a university, college, school or other recognised educational institution in that State and who is or was immediately before that visit a resident of the other Contracting State, shall be exempt from tax in the first-mentioned State on any remuneration for such teaching or research, provided that such remuneration is derived by the individual from outside that State. - 2.
+The provisions of paragraph 1 shall not apply to income from research if such activities are undertaken by the individual not in the public interest but primarily for the private benefit of some person or persons.